 Additionally, keep in mind that moderation is key and just because a nutrient is considered essential doesn’t necessarily mean that more is always better.

 Too many carbohydrates, for example, can lead to spikes and crashes in blood sugar, while too much water can lead to a condition called water intoxication, which can be dangerous.
+Other vitamins and minerals like iron, potassium and vitamin A can also be dangerous as well.

 Enjoy moderate amounts of all of the essential nutrients you need to achieve better health and well-being.